-Join us on Flagpole Hill outside the Dining Hall after dinner on Friday for the week's Awards Ceremony!
-Kids and adults will receive their highly sought-after, well-earned awards from each area at Camp, presented by the teens and special events staff.
-It's an exciting send-off each week and a great way to guarantee everyone in your family leaves Camp with something to remember.
-The awards ceremony is followed by a group photo opportunity for every kid's age group.
+Gather on Flagpole Hill outside the Dining Hall after dinner on Friday for the week's Awards Ceremony!
+Kids and adults alike will receive their much-sought-after, well-earned awards from each area at camp, presented by the Teens/Special Events staff.
+It's an exciting, quirky send-off every week, and a great way to guarantee everyone in your family leaves camp with something to remember it by.
+The awards ceremony is followed by a group photo opportunity for every kid age group!